 17. No Praise

-You’ve done an excellent job and landed an expensive deal with a client, yet you still don’t get a thank you.
-You might have just joined the company and are smashing it, but don’t know because your management hasn’t told you.
+You’ve done an excellent job and landed a big deal with a client, yet you still don’t get a thank you.
+You might have just joined the company and are smashing it, but aren't aware of your success because management hasn’t told you.
 Eventually, you’ll end up feeling unsure and irritated and will start to shift towards the bad company culture that already exists.
 A way to avoid this happening is to initiate the conversation and ask for feedback if it’s needed.

 18. Over-Worked Employees

-There’s always one employee that just simply works faster than the rest if this happens to you and you’re in a company with bad culture, you’ll end up taking on other responsibilities with no pay or a different position to show for it.
-Another organization will appreciate your skills more than your current employers, so consider moving on to bigger and better things.
+There’s always one employee that just simply works faster than the rest, if this happens to you and you’re in a company with bad culture, you’ll end up taking on other responsibilities with no pay or a different position to show for it.
+Another organisation will appreciate your skills more than your current employers, so consider moving on to bigger and better things.